top of page

 The man who performed my reading is holding the Nadi leaves on the table

-My translator is on the right
+My translator ( for English to Tamil and Tamil to English) is on the right

 “The will is not free, it is a phenomenon bound by cause and effect-